 Whether you’re looking for easy lunch meal preps to bring to work or healthy weeknight recipes for family dinners, these bowls do not disappoint.
 Not only do I love them, but my kids love them too, which makes this recipe a huge win in my book.

 This Asian-inspired recipe is the ideal way to get your take-out fix without spending a ton of money or loading up on artificial sugars and additives.
-Serve it alongside a bowl of rice and your favorite veggies for a delicious and healthy meal that is bound to become a staple in your kitchen.
+Serve it alongside a bowl of rice for easy shrimp and rice bowls.
+Then add your favorite veggies for a delicious and healthy meal that is bound to become a staple in your kitchen.

 To make these delicious bowls, you will need the following key ingredients:

 - Shrimp: I use small shrimp in this dish because they’re easier to pick up and eat with chopsticks, but you can use any size you like.
 If using frozen, make sure to let the shrimp thaw completely before cooking them.

 - Soy sauce: I prefer to use low sodium soy sauce, but you can use whichever kind you like.
 For a gluten-free version, try using tamari instead.
 For a paleo option, use coconut aminos.